met4citizen/BigraphQM/README.md

 $\displaystyle\qquad \rho=\sum_{j=1}^{m} p_j|\psi_j\rangle\langle\psi_j|$

+Note that the density matrix, as it is described here, is just a limited statistical projection and the bipartite graph itself is the actual data structure of the model.

 ## Computational Basis

 From the observer's point of view all the tokens are identical.
 It also means,